Sohoton cave tour

 on the way to Bucas Grande @Siargao

-Finally we arrived at the starting point to the Sohoton cave.
-The problem was only that the two guys on our boat didn’t really speak English and, even though we had Filipinos with us, no program was not shared with us, so no one had an idea what was happening.
+Finally we arrived at the starting point of the Sohoton cave tour.
+The problem was only that the two guys on our boat didn’t really speak English and, even though we had Filipinos with us, no program was shared, so no one had any idea what was happening.
 At the cave stop we got off and after much debating, I brought only stuff that could get wet or fit in my waterproof bag.
 Everything else I left on the boat, not knowing if I would ever see these guys again, much less my clothes.
 At least the poster announcement had a professional sheen.

 start of the Sohoton cave tour @Bucas Grande

 As it turned out though, my thoughts were running rampant.
 Everything was under control and we just had to wait a bit.
-There’s a slower pace on these islands and every activity involved a bit of waiting.
-Eventually we got equipped with helmets and life jackets, our group was split in half, and we changed into smaller boats.
+There’s a slower pace on these islands and every activity involved some kind of waiting.
+Eventually we got equipped with helmets and life jackets and after our group was split in half, we changed into smaller boats.
 Two guides sat at the helm and steered the boat to the lagoon.

 cruising through the lagoon @Bucas Grande